Pauan/programming-notes/Single dispatch multi-methods.rst

 ----

-These "generic functions" are essentially multimethods, except they only dispatch on the type of the first argument.
+Note: these "generic functions" are essentially multimethods, except they only dispatch on the type of the first argument.
 This allows them to be really really fast.

-It is possible to add multiple-dispatch later on, while remaining backwards-compatible.
-It is also possible to support multiple-dispatch and use an optimization when the only argument being dispatched on is the first.
+It is possible to add multiple-dispatch later on, in a backward-compatible way.
+But it is tricky to have full multimethods while keeping the speed of single dispatch.
+Which is why these generic functions only dispatch on the first argument.

 If you're familiar with Clojure, these "generic functions" are *extremely similar to* protocols, **except** you can create *individual* generic functions *without* bundling them together into a protocol.

-It is possible to add a protocol/interface layer on top of generic functions, if you so wish, but it's also possible to just use individual generic functions, without an explicit protocol/interface.
+It is possible to add a protocol/interface/abstract base class layer on top of generic functions.
+But it's also possible to just use individual generic functions, without an explicit protocol/interface.
 It's up to you, the language designer.